 II: AFLP Book (Call for papers launched February 2020)

 A small core team (led by Nassrine Azimi) forms the AFLP secretariat, which with the help of numerous partners from Afghanistan, Japan and around the world, sets the overall mission and guides the projects.
 UNITAR, Green Legacy Hiroshima (GLH) and EDEN Seminars networks provide in-kind support to the initiative, notably through administrative and logistical assistance.
 The UNITAR Hiroshima Office also hosts interns and research assistants (Taiga Nishimura for overall website and BG-Net, and Jenny Xin Luan for Book), to support the work of the AFLP secretariat.

 The AFLP Botanical Gardens Network (BG-Net) community leaders work and in-country leadership teams at each university (in-situ partners coordinated by Sabahuddin Sokout) and are shouldered and guided by an international advisory committee, comprising of specialists from the San Diego Botanic Garden, Botanic Garden Conservation International (BGCI), the Denver Botanic Gardens, and other eminent experts.
-GLH and EDEN Seminar partners and various specialists from around the world, form the extended structure of BG-Net (see list of members at the link for BG-Net partners).
+GLH and EDEN Seminar partners and various specialists from around the world, form the extended structure of BG-Net.

 The AFLP Book core team and steering committee (coordinated by Humaira Khan-Kamal) is responsible for the overall management of the book project.
 It is responsible for reaching out to the AF community to facilitate submission of papers, and coordinate and support the manuscript review committee (which includes core faculty members, representatives of mentor groups from Afghanistan and different partner institutions internationally).
 The steering committee also manages the interface and editorial work with the publishers.